Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ### Fixed Bugs

 During development, I struggled with my wishlist model.
 I overcomplicated the model with a many to many relationship which I had to redo.
-I ended up deleting the entire app and started again, but it seemed like I still had old data in my database after deletion.
-Tutor support helped delete every migration file in the app and remigrate the database.
+I ended up deleting the entire app and started again, but it seemed like I had old data in my database after deletion.
+Tutor support helped me delete every migration file in the app and remigrate the database.
 This took a few tries, but finally the database was stable.

 I had an issue with the S3 bucket loading images.
 It ended up having added another file extension of ".JPG" onto my images that alrady had ".jpg" there.
 It took trial and error and reading of documentation to see that the bucket preferes lower case ".jpg".
 Changing it to this solved the issue.